 Let's set the scene: You just danced your pants off in the middle of a pile of dirt and you're covered in the thick, glistening sweat-filth tar that comes with taking drugs in the desert.
 You want to relax.
 Common sense says that you should take a dip in one of the many hot springs in the Black Rock Desert, right?
 WRONG.

 You'll probably die.
-According to one Burner, in 1994 they witnessed a dog boiled alive in one of the hottest springs.
+One Burner said they witnessed a dog get boiled alive in one of the hottest springs in 1994.

 Bring Bacon If You Want To Make Friends